andrescabana86/react-minesweeper/README.md

 ## What to show
 The following is a list of items I wish to show:
 * When a cell with no adjacent mines is revealed, all adjacent squares will be revealed (and repeat) DONE!
-* Ability to 'flag' a cell with a question mark or red flag
+* Ability to 'flag' a cell with a question mark or red flag DONE!
 * Alert when game is over
 * Persistence.
 Not to lose the game if browser is closed
 * Time tracking